prominence-eosc/docs/policies.md

 * `placement`: allows users to specify requirements and preferences to influence where jobs will run.
 * `ignoreTaskTailures`: normally if a task fails (i.e. exit code non-zero) no further tasks will be executed in a job.
 If `ignoreTaskTailures` is set to `True`, all tasks in a job will be run irrespective of any failures.
 The default value is `False`.
+* `autoScalingType`: if set to `null` or the explicit string value `none` only existing resources will be considered to run the job and no additional resources will be provisioned.

 For example:
 ```